Hall algebra approach to Drinfeld's presentation of quantum loop algebras: Remarks on derived equivalence and PBW-basis

 The Hall algebra approach has many advantages.
-For example, the Hall algebra has a natural basis indexed by the isomorphic classes of objects in the category.
-Moreover, the structure of the category can give us more information.
-In particular, one can construct PBW-type basis reflexing the structure of the category.
-This has been done in \cite{LXZ} using the Hall algebra of $\modl\Lambda$.
+For example, the Hall algebra has a natural basis indexed by the isomorphism classes of objects in the category.
+Moreover, the structure of the category (e.g. the AR-quiver) give us more information.
+In particular, one can construct a PBW-type basis encoding the structure of the category.
+This has been done in \cite{LXZ} for the Hall algebra of $\modl\Lambda$.

-Let $P$ be any preprojective module and $I$ be any preinjective module.
-The notations in the following proposition directly come from \cite{LXZ}.
-We will not give the explicit definitions.
-But